proftomwbell/Ulex/README.md

 Ulex also includes a few bespoke rules.

+> (Note that some institutions claim copyrights in some of the rule sets invoked by Ulex.)

 ## What Ties It All Together?
 Ulex's meta rules ensure that all the various parts work together without contradiction and to practical effect.